phamcanhhung2002/g-weather-forecast-frontend/README.md

 ## Setup

-This is a static web page show we don't need to install any thing.
+This is a static web page so we don't need to install any thing.
 Just change returned value of function `getApiBaseUrl` in file **env.js** to your backend's base url.